mihart/azure-content/DevCenter/Shared/Chunks/create-storage-account.md

 To use storage operations, you need a Windows Azure storage account.
-You can create a storage account by following these steps.
+You can create a storage account by following the steps below or by [watching this How-to video](http://channel9.msdn.com/Series/Getting-started-with-Windows-Azure-HDInsight-Service/Add-data-storage-to-a-Windows-Azure-account-video).
 (You can also create a storage account [using the REST API].)

 1. Log into the [Windows Azure Management Portal].